johnnylozano/esp32-RFID-pub-sub/server/README.md

 ---

-## GET Requests from the Subscriber (Client)
+## GET List of all users in database (client)

-Path: /group5/u/
+Path: /group5/lanyard/getIDs

 URL Parameters:
+* None

+Client receives a list of all the users and their respective IDs.

+---

+## GET Request of User Connections (Client)

+Path: /group5/lanyard/[id]/connects

+URL Parameters:
-* Required: [name]
+* Required: [4-digit id]

-Example URL: /group5/u/nolan
+Example URL: /group5/lanyard/0006/connections

-Where Nolan receives a json response of all the users he has successfully scanned.
+Where Etta receives a string of all the users he has successfully scanned.

+## GET Info of User (Client)

+Path: /group5/lanyard/[id]/info

+URL Parameters:
+* Required: [4-digit id]

+Example URL: /group5/lanyard/0001/info

+Client receives name and id of 0001.